Creating & Launching Interise

 In 2004, Root Cause and partners at Boston University launched Inner City Entrepreneurs – now known as Interise – to support new, urban, small businesses.
 Interise builds a network for entrepreneurs consisting of community development organizations, government agencies, instructors, and business experts to share knowledge and help them grow.

 In 2004, the first class of 14 business owners participated in the Streetwise ‘MBA’™ program.
 The course runs for eight months, teaching small business owners skills such as marketing, financial analysis, sales, strategic growth planning, accessing funding, and more.
-After completion of the course, small business owners have developed a three year financial plan, access to funding networks, and gain confidence to advocate for themselves, their employees, and their communities.
+After completion of the course, small business owners have developed a three-year financial plan, acquired access to funding networks, and gained confidence to advocate for themselves, their employees, and their communities.

 Interise licenses the Streetwise ‘MBA’™ to partners who deliver it through their own locally branded programs.
 This framework allows Interise to maximize the number of individuals and families they support, with programs in 73 cities across the nation.